 Keep Cords Out of Reach of Cats

-This could be achieved in several ways:
+Prevent cord chewing in cats by removing access.
+This could be achieved in the following ways:

 - Apply wires high on a wall, fastened with tape